-The Importance of Zero-Party Data in 2022
+The Importance of Zero-Party Data

 By Carl Bleich

 As the internet becomes more privacy-centric by the day, the role of zero-party data becomes increasingly important.

 But what exactly is zero-party data, and what role does it play in modern marketing, and helping to predict customer behavior?
 Keep reading to find out.